Chironjeeb Mujib

 Chironjeeb Mujib (lit.
-'Immortal Mujib') is a 2021 Bangladeshi Bengali-language biographical film directed by Nazrul Islam who is script writer of Prime minister of Bangladesh.
+'Immortal Mujib') is a 2021 Bangladeshi Bengali-language biographical film directed by Nazrul Islam, former script writer of Bangladeshi prime minister.
 It stars Ahmed Rubel as Bangabandhu, the first President of Bangladesh and Father of the Nation.
 The film is based on a portion of The Unfinished Memoirs, written by Bangabandhu, which states his life from 1949 to 1952.

 On 24 June 2021, Sheikh Hasina officially unveiled three posters of the film.
-The teaser came out on October 18.
+The teaser came out on 18 October.
 Two months later, the movie's trailer came out.
 In January 2022, it was alleged that students at a college in Bogra were forced to watch the film.